ludios/Divmod/Combinator/README.txt

 (instead of running the previous commands) set your PYTHONPATH to point to ...\Divmod\trunk\Combinator\

-To use the various Divmod projects, when you are done with this path-setup, you should run the following commands.
-(On Windows, you will have to prefix these commandlines with something like
+On Windows, you will have to prefix commandlines with something like:

         "python c:\python24\python.exe Y:\Divmod\trunk\Combinator\bin\"

-)
+To use the various Divmod projects, when you are done with this path-setup, you should run the following commands:

         % chbranch Divmod trunk
         % chbranch Twisted trunk svn://svn.twistedmatrix.com/svn/Twisted/trunk
-	% chbranch Nevow trunk svn://svn.twistedmatrix.com/svn/Nevow/trunk

 Also, you will have to install platform versions of OpenSSL, PyOpenSSL (0.6 or better), SQLite (3.0.8 or better) PySQLite (2.0 or better),